 Every so often, it’s good to evaluate your mental health.
-What consumes your mind?
+And due to recent events, now is the perfect time to monitor what consumes your mind.
 If you’ve noticed a pattern of negativity, it might be time to make a few changes.
 Your outlook on life affects your mental and physical health, your work and your relationships.
 A few small habits can help you adjust your mindset and start looking at life with a renewed, positive light.
-Whether you choose to add some flowers to your workspace or you listen to upbeat music, consciously practicing positivity can drastically improve your quality of life.
+Whether you choose to add some flowers to your temporary work from home space or you listen to upbeat music, consciously practicing positivity can drastically improve your quality of life.

 1. Take a Daily Dose of Gratitude

 A central part of positive thinking is gratitude.
 Consciously making an effort to be grateful will get you in the habit of noticing the good things in your life instead of focusing on the bad.
 Try to keep a daily journal or list in your phone where you can quickly jot down a few things that you’re thankful for each day.
 The ever-growing list will make the frustrations and inconveniences of life seem small in comparison.

 Though making an effort to be more positive is a great goal, sometimes life is hard.
 If you experience loss, grief or frustration from circumstances out of your control, allow yourself time to process.
 Stifling these emotions can be damaging and will only make your outlook more negative in the long run.

 Exercising in nature has been proven to decrease anxiety and negative thinking.
 Make an effort to at least take a short walk every day.
 This small act is a great reset at the beginning or end of the day.
 If you have a partner, children or pets, bring them along to spend some quality time in nature.